studio24/cookie-message/README.md

 A simple snippet of HTML and JavaScript to manage the cookie message that is required by EU Cookie Law.
 This is inspired by the GOV.UK site that simply displays a message and then hides it on the next page request.

-From guidance by the Information Commissioner's Office (ICO) implied consent is OK for things like Google Analytics.
+The Information Commissioner's Office (ICO) state that implied consent is OK for things like Google Analytics.
 Quite honestly they wouldn't work without them!
 The main requirement is for UK websites to display clear information about cookies to their users, which is a good idea in any case.

 ## What you need to do

 We recommend the minimum requirement is to have a Cookie Policy clearly explaining your usage of cookies.
-You can see an example of a cookie policy in the file `cookie-policy.html`
+You can see an example of a cookie policy in the file [cookie-policy.html](cookie-policy.html)

 Optionally, you can also have a cookie message displaying at the top of your website.

 ## Usage

 Add the cookie message HTML at the top of your page.
 You can add whatever message you like and include a link to your cookie or privacy policy.
-There's no need to have any close link.
+There's no close link.

 ```html
 <div id="cookie-message">